South Korean won: Banknotes

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 In 1982, the 500 won note was replaced by a coin.
 The following year, as part of its policy of rationalizing the currency system, the Bank of Korea issued a new set of notes, as well as a new set of coins.
 Some of the notes' most notable features were distinguishable marks for the blind under the watermark and the addition of machine-readable language in preparation for mechanization of cash handling.
 They were also printed on better-quality cotton pulp to reduce the production costs by extending their circulation life.